Life on the Mekong - In Photos

 And always another channel just begging to be explored.

-Like a gondola, the older boats are steered standing upright, facing the direction of trael © A. Harrison
+Like a gondola, these boats are rowed standing upright, facing the direction of travel © A. Harrison

-Like my photos? - if you feel like contributing to my coffers, please click either here or on the link in my header to buy (or simply browse) my photos.
+If you like my photos please click either here or on the link in my header to buy (or simply browse) my photos.
 Or else, please click here to buy either my poetry or novel ebooks.
 I even have a YouTube channel.
 Thank you!

 Previous